This is subject to change

 Organisers: Hisateru Niki, MD, PhD Abstract: |

-Talks: T1ρ mapping of osteoarthritis of the ankle 3D MRI of lateral ankle ligament injuries Weight-bearing CT of hallux valgus |
+Talks: T1ρ mapping of ankle cartilage 3D MRI of lateral ankle ligament injuries Weight-bearing CT of hallux valgus |

 Moving the Needle: Impactful Research in Orthopaedics Host society: Canadian Orthopedic Research Society |